AjinkyaGhatol/calculator-behavior-2/addition.md

   When I type in number and I press plus and I type in number and I press equal and addition is out of range
-  Then result is displyed with modulo E operator and user can see whole number by scrolling in horizontal.
+  Then result is displyed with power E operator and user can see whole number by scrolling in horizontal.

 ## Scenario: User pressed another operator after pressing plus operator